-No. Current or past Penn State students do not need to have transcripts sent to our office.
-Also, if you took courses at another institution and transferred them into Penn State you do not need to obtain a transcript form the other institution, as it would already be on file.
+No. Current or past Penn State students need not have their Penn State transcripts sent to our office.
+Also, if you took courses at another institution and transferred them into Penn State, you do not need to obtain a transcript from the other institution, as the course will appear on your Penn State transcript.

-There is no minimum GPA requirement, although most of our accepted students have GPAs above 3.5.
+There is no minimum GPA requirement.
+Most accepted students have GPAs above 3.5.

-The Accounting Department has developed an alternative evaluation form that we encourage the faculty members at the Smeal College of Business to use.
-The faculty member will be contacted by the Accounting Department once your application is submitted and the alternate evaluation form will be provided to them.
-Please continue to list the faculty member's name on your application and once the alternate form is submitted by the faculty member, your application will show it was received.
+The Accounting Department encourages Smeal College of Business faculty to use a specialized evaluation form.
+The faculty member will be contacted by the Accounting Department once your application is submitted and this evaluation form will be provided to them.
+Please continue to list the faculty member's name on your application and once the form is submitted by the faculty member, your application will show it was received.